389ds/389ds.github.io/docs/389ds/design/otp-password-policy.md

 and communicates that registration password to the end user.
 Then the end user can authenticate with its user account using the registration password.
 The number of attempts to authenticate is limited and/or the period of time the registration password is valid.

+An administrator wants to specify a same period of registration for a set of accounts.
+This although it is not possible to reset, at the exact same time, the registration password of all account.

 # Major configuration options and enablement
 --------------------------------------------